Guided Walking at Dolgellau

 Difficulty is measured on many factors such as distance, ascent/descent, terrain, weather and more.
 There's no magic formula, but from our experience we use yellow for easy, orange for medium and red for hard.
 Challenger holidays require a high level of fitness and stamina.

 Steeped in history, the landscapes of southern Snowdonia unfold to reveal one of Wales’ best-kept secrets.
-Tucked away from the honeypot hotspots to the north of the National Park, the solitude and stunning scenery of southern Snowdonia will cast its spell on you.
+Tucked away from the honeypot hotspots to the north of the National Park, the solitude and stunning scenery await discovery on our Guided Walking holidays.

 Dolserau Hall offers an unparalleled level of comfort and quality.
 The location, a couple of miles from the attractive market town of Dolgellau, is a real delight.
 Extensive views stretch over the surrounding hills, with the summit of Cadair Idris in the background.